amalmariyasibi/OnlineMedicalStore/online_frontend/README_RENDER.md

 - Make sure the REACT_APP_API_URL points to your deployed backend
 - Check browser console for any errors
 - Verify that the build completes successfully in Render logs
-- **ENSURE THE ROOT DIRECTORY IS SET TO `online_frontend` IN YOUR RENDER SETTINGS**
-- If you continue to have issues, try creating a new static site in Render and manually entering all the settings above
-- The error "Could not read package.json" means the root directory is not set correctly
+- The error "Could not read package.json" means the root directory is not set correctly or the build command is not finding the package.json file